Adiabatic groupoids and secondary invariants in K-theory: Introduction

 \end{itemize}

 Now let us assume that the exact sequence \eqref{eq1intro} has a completely positive section.
-This implies that $\partial$ is an element in $KK(A,B)$ and one can prove that there exist a C*-algebra $A'$ and two morphisms \begin{itemize} \item $\psi\colon A'\to A$ that induces a KK-equivalence; \item$\varphi\colon A'\to B$ that induces the boundary map for the following exact sequence \end{itemize}
+This implies that $\partial$ is an element in $KK(A,B)$ and one can prove that there exists a C*-algebra $A'$ and two morphisms \begin{itemize} \item $\psi\colon A'\to A$ which induces a KK-equivalence; \item$\varphi\colon A'\to B$ which induces the boundary map for the following exact sequence \end{itemize}

-whose long exact sequence in K-theory is isomorphic to the one associated to \eqref{eq1intro}.
+Notice that the long exact sequence in K-theory associated to \eqref{eq2intro} is isomorphic to the one induced by \eqref{eq1intro}.
 Here $\mathcal{C}_\varphi(A',B)=\{a\oplus f\in A'\oplus B[0,1)\,|\, f(0)=\varphi(a)\}$ is the mapping cone C*-algebra associated to $\varphi$.
-In this context a secondary invariant is a class in $K_0(\mathcal{C}_\varphi(A',B))$ (the odd case is analogous) and it is explicitly given by \begin{itemize} \item the projection $p$ over $A'$ defining the fundamental class $[D]$. \item a path $q_t$ of projections from $\varphi(p)$ to a degenerated projection over $B$, that concretely gives the reason $w$ why the primary invariant is zero. \end{itemize}
+In this context a secondary invariant is a class in $K_0(\mathcal{C}_\varphi(A',B))$ and it is explicitly represented by \begin{itemize} \item a projection $p$ over $A'$ defining the fundamental class $[D]$. \item a path $q_t$ of projections from $\varphi(p)$ to a degenerated projection over $B$, that concretely gives the reason $w$ why the primary invariant is zero. \end{itemize} On the other hand a secondary invariant, as a class in $K_1(\mathcal{C}_\varphi(A',B))$, is explicitly represented by \begin{itemize} \item a unitary $u$ over $A'$ defining the fundamental class $[D]$. \item a path $v_t$ of unitaries from $\varphi(u)$ to the identity over $B$. \end{itemize}